tracking-exposed/youtube.tracking.exposed/content/privacy.md

 4. The data subject can fully dispose of the evidence they send to us: they can control data retention time (default is 6 month, minimum two weeks, maximum 1 year).
 If they want to share some limited portion of this data, they can create access token for this, they can revoke and change their authentication code from the browser extension.
 5. The sequence of videos seen by the same watcher is not disclosed to anyone except the watcher.
 This sequence (or, the video experience of the individual) is protected because in the long term, these content might let an adversary infer personal information, and we don't allow it.

+---

-# Our data processing logic
+# Our data processing logic and values

 The primary goal is to enable algorithm analysis.
 The influence of the personalization algorithm emerges by comparing individualized experiences with other people's experiences.